 3. Clear Safari History & Website Data

-If you want to fix your slow Safari and improve its performance in iOS 10, cleaning out cache, cookies and history may be helpful.
+If you want to fix your slow Safari and improve its performance in iOS 10 or iOS 11, cleaning out cache, cookies and history may be helpful.
 To remove all history and website data, just go to Settings > Safari > Clear History and Website Data.
 But notice that you will lose all browsing history, login data, theme selection, preferences and other customized functions.

 Don't Miss: How to Clean Only Safari Cached Files on iPhone

 4. Restart Your iOS Device

 If it has been a long time since you last restarted your iOS device, you can try a fully power off on your iPhone, iPad or iPod touch to fix your iOS 10/11 Safari problem.
 In this way, all processes on your device will be closed and the iOS memory will be completely released, which is helpful to let your Safari work in normal in iOS 10/11 operating system.

 The basic tips we list above may not be helpful for fixing your "Safari Not Working" in iOS 10.3.3, or the latest version of iOS 11.
 Sometimes you have to wait for the next iOS update to fix your issues and bugs.
 And Apple allows you to report any iOS bugs to its support team.
 In the end, if you are fed up with the bugs in the current iOS version, you can follow our tutorial to downgrade to previous iOS version.